sparktsang/sparktsang.github.io/_posts/preach.md

 "VI: The Preach"

 <!--Prologue: The Cathedral of Reason-->
-As I traveled, I worked.
+As I travelled, I worked.
 My sprawling spreadsheet, a universe of hundreds of columns, became my mobile laboratory.
 I was on a quest for the absolute.
 I developed a unified metric to measure a stock's value, a scale from one to five.
 I created a way to measure a stock's "value-purity".
 And from this, a complete philosophical methodology emerged.
 I had, I believed, found the first principles.
 A good stock is a value-generating machine; its long-term price is determined by the output of that machine.
 Everything else is just noise.

 I had cracked the code.
 I held the best answer in the world.